 We've given grilled chicken a mojito twist in this summery BBQ recipe.
-Rum and sugar caramelise well when cooked together in a marinade – do keep an eye on this as it cooks and adjust the grill to get a nicely browned skin without too much blackening.
-You can also barbecue the chicken if you like.
-Serve with rice and a tomato salad.
+Rum and sugar caramelise well when cooked together in a marinade – keep an eye on this as it cooks and adjust the grill to get a nicely browned skin without too much blackening.

 This is the cornerstone of the creole Christmas dinner.
-Pigs are fed every day on breadfruit, bananas and guavas, so their meat is juicy and flavoursome.
+Pigs are fed every day on breadfruit, bananas and guavas, so their meat is juicy and packed with flavour.
 This recipe comes from Creole Kitchen by Vanessa Bolosier (Pavilion, £25).

-Add a Caribbean twist to your baking with pineapple, coconut and rum flavours of piña colada.
-Use ready-baked tarts if you want to make this dessert even easier.
+Add a Caribbean twist to your baking with pineapple, coconut and rum – the flavours of piña colada.
+Use readymade pastry to make this dessert super easy.

-This Jamaican prawn and sweet potato curry is easy, ready in under an hour and under 500 calories
+This prawn and sweet potato curry is easy, ready in under an hour and under 500 calories.